rogerpereira123/Linea_PhoneGap_Plugin/README.md

 ## Description
 An Objective-C plugin developed in Xcode to interface Linea Pro barcode scanner devices with Cordova Phonegap.

+## How to use
+- Copy the plugins folder to Xcode project
+- Register the plugin to config.xml
+- Start using plugin using cordova.exec
+- Ex. 'cordova.exec(successCallback , errorCallback , 'CDVLinea', 'getBatteryCapacity', []);'

 Following functionality is supported:
 - Check Connection State of the hardware attachment
 - Check battery capacity of the hardware attachment